avrilcoghlan/LittleBookofRBioinformatics/src/chapter11.rst

 If you are particularly interested in a particular protein in a protein-protein interaction graph, you may want to print out the list of the proteins that that protein interacts with.
-To do this, you can use the adj() function in the R "graph" library.
+To do this, you can use the adj() function in the R "graph" package.
 For example, to print out the proteins that yeast protein YBR009C interacts with in the litG graph, you can type: